gamedevware/charon/docs/gamedata/publication.rst

 Publishing Game Data
 ====================

 Publication turns your working game data into a game-ready file.
-Everything the editor needs but the game does not - schema definitions, project settings, unused localization - is stripped out, and what remains is written as ``JSON`` or ``MessagePack`` that the :doc:`generated code <generating_source_code>` can load directly.
+Localization for the languages you did not select is stripped out, and the result is written as ``JSON`` or ``MessagePack`` that the :doc:`generated code <generating_source_code>` can load directly.

 This is the last step of the content pipeline, and where it ends depends on where you run it from: in the web editor you download a file, while the Unity and Unreal Engine plugins import the result into the engine